 Hepatitis B virus (HBV) is the most thoroughly characterized and complex hepatitis virus.
 The infective particle consists of a viral core plus an outer surface coat.
 The core contains circular double-stranded DNA and DNA polymerase, and it replicates within the nuclei of infected hepatocytes.
 A surface coat is added in the cytoplasm and, for unknown reasons, is produced in great excess.

-HBV, for unknown reasons, is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa Polyarteritis Nodosa (PAN) Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue... read more , other connective tissue diseases, membranous glomerulonephritis Membranoproliferative Glomerulonephritis Membranoproliferative glomerulonephritis is a heterogeneous group of disorders that share mixed nephritic and nephrotic features and microscopic findings.
-They mostly affect children.
-Cause... read more , and essential mixed cryoglobulinemia.
+HBV is sometimes associated with several primarily extrahepatic disorders, including polyarteritis nodosa Polyarteritis Nodosa (PAN) Polyarteritis nodosa is a systemic necrotizing vasculitis that typically affects medium-sized muscular arteries and occasionally affects small muscular arteries, resulting in secondary tissue... read more , other connective tissue diseases, membranous glomerulonephritis Membranoproliferative Glomerulonephritis Membranoproliferative glomerulonephritis (MPGN) is characterized by a pattern of glomerular injury on light microscopy, including hypercellularity and thickening of the glomerular basement membrane... read more , and essential mixed cryoglobulinemia.
 The pathogenic role of HBV in these disorders is unclear, but autoimmune mechanisms are suggested.

 Occasionally, coinfection with hepatitis D occurs.